-Services that are covered for you What you must pay when you get these services manager will determine eligibility and help you get your blood pressure cuff.
-Scale You pay \$0 A scale is provided to qualifying members with kidney disease or chronic heart failure who do not meet Medicare guidelines for coverage.
+Services that are covered for you What you must pay when you get these services Scale A scale is provided to qualifying members with kidney disease or chronic heart failure who do not meet Medicare guidelines for coverage.
 Your care manager will determine eligibility and help you get your scale.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
-You pay 20% coinsurance per visit.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-Prior Authorization may be required.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+You pay \$0 Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Up to 36 sessions over a 12-week period are covered You pay \$0 per visit.
+Prior Authorization may be required. if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Transportation (Routine) Routine transportation for unlimited trips every year.
-A trip is considered one-way transportation by taxi, van, medical transport, or rideshare services to a plan You pay \$0 Prior Authorization may be required.
+A trip is considered one-way transportation by taxi, van, medical transport, or rideshare services to a plan approved health-related location.
+You pay \$0 Prior Authorization may be required.
+Urgently needed services Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or You pay \$0 per visit.